My Beautiful Broken Brain

 But there was no definitive answer other than the most recent due to my high blood pressure.
 The neurologist continued on the hunt for some genetic predisposition to blood vessels that broke easily but came up empty.
 There is a type of stroke called a Silent Stroke, it takes place in a part of the brain that may not control a significant function like motor control of your limbs, sight or memory and thusly goes undetected.
 But the news it was my third stroke was met with more disbelief.

 Nothing like the movies.
 Real life didn’t always wrap up in 28 minutes.

 With the last of the MRI’s over and the neurologist running out of tests to do on me, it was time to get back to normal life.
 After about two months, I started doing mortgage loans again and went into my job to visit with my coworkers to chat and catch up.
 There was a collective sense of surprise and disbelief that someone as young and healthy as myself had experienced a stroke.

-It was also time to get back on the bike, and in August I led a Pashnit Motorcycle Tour on a borrowed Honda VFR800.
+It was also time to get back on the bike, and in August, two and a half months after the stroke, I led a Pashnit Motorcycle Tour on a borrowed Honda VFR800.
 My wife was quite worried and questioned if I was ready to get back on the motorcycle.
 As usual, I was adamant and didn’t give it a second thought.

 The triumphant return was as glorious as you can imagine, back on the bike with 10 riders in tow.